TiurinMikhail/car-price-prediction-israel/README.md

 # Car Price Prediction in Israel

 This project demonstrates predictive modeling using car price data from two sources: Yad2 and Autoboom.
-The data was previously collected and prepared, and this repository focuses on preprocessing, modeling, and evaluating car price predictions.
+The data, which was collected and prepared up to June 2024, serves as the foundation for building models that predict car prices.
+This repository focuses on preprocessing, modeling, and evaluating car price predictions.

 ## Table of Contents